EBZebra/docs/edge/source/guide/configreference.md

 	<ApplicationCacheQuota value="20000"/>

 ### ApplicationCachePath
 Path to an existing directory to store Application Cache data.
+Not supported in Android.

 **Possible Values**